CyberGitLabs/security-writeups/Hack The Box Machines/Support.md

 ![diagram](../images/Support/Support_ldapsearch.png)

-We found anew password, let's spray again, (we could have avoided spraying a second time querying also samaccountname with ldap):
+We found a new password, let's spray again, (we could have avoided spraying a second time querying also samaccountname with ldap):

 ![diagram](../images/Support/Support_spry2.png)